 Interest rates are highly sensitive to many factors beyond SEB's control, including fiscal and monetary policies of governments and central banks in the jurisdictions in which SEB operates, which are unpredictable in nature.
-For example, central banks have reduced interest rates to record lows and interest rates remained low throughout the 2012 to 2014 period in the major markets in which SEB operates.
-In Sweden, the Swedish Riksbank's repo rate was 1.75 per cent. at the start of 2012 and it was subsequently lowered in stages by the Swedish Riksbank to its current level of -0.25 per cent. due to very low inflation.
-The reductions in the repo rate have adversely affected SEB's deposit margins, and the negative repo rate announced in February 2015 is likely to have a similar effect.
-A zero to negative interest environment adversely affects SEB's:
+Central banks have reduced interest rates to record low levels and interest rates have remained low in the major markets in which SEB operates in recent years and negative in Sweden since February 2015.
+In Sweden, the Swedish Riksbank's repo rate has been gradually lowered from 1.00 per cent. in 2013 to its current level of -0.50 per cent. due to very low inflation.
+The reductions in the repo rate have adversely affected SEB's:

-- deposit margins; - yield on excess liquidity placed by it with central banks;

-- yield on its liquidity bond portfolio and its trading and bond portfolios maintained for client facilitation; and - fees on its money market funds, if these funds' volumes are reduced as a result of low or zero effective yields and are not placed in other types of funds with SEB, for example, equity fund where the fees are higher than on money market funds.
+- deposit margins; - yield on excess liquidity placed by it with the Swedish Riksbank; - yield on its liquidity bond portfolio and its trading and bond portfolios maintained for client facilitation; and - fees on its money market funds, as these funds' volumes are reduced as a result of low or zero effective yields and are not placed in other types of funds with SEB.